Assess the damage:

 Finishing Touches:

 Once the board is secure, sand any rough edges and countersink the screws (drive them slightly below the wood surface).
-This will allow for a smooth finish when applying a stain or sealant.
+The removal will allow for a smooth finish when applying a stain or sealant.

 Apply a coat of exterior-grade deck stain or sealant to protect the new wood and match the existing deck (optional).